 Protein supplements can be derived from a number of sources, but dairy-based whey protein has remained on top for just about as long as sports nutrition itself.
 Created as a by-product of cheese production, the milk proteins found in whey protein supplements have a high digestibility rate, hitting the bloodstream quickly in comparison to other proteins.

 Athletes who participate in intense training regimens have been shown to require increased protein intake to maintain muscle mass, and a study reported that older individuals who are engaged in resistance training programs may be able to gain more muscle and strength by increasing their protein intake.**

 Carnitine, though frequently classified as an amino acid, is actually a conditionally essential nitrogen-containing compound found in the mitochondria of cells.
 About 95% of the body’s carnitine is located in skeletal and cardiac muscle.
-L-Carnitine supplements assist in fat metabolism by making fatty acids available for muscle tissue, and they also promote muscular energy and support exercise recovery.* Since carnitine occurs naturally in high levels in red meats and other animal products, vegetarians in particular may benefit from the use of carnitine nutritional supplements.
+L-carnitine supplements assist in fat metabolism by making fatty acids available for muscle tissue.** They also promote muscular energy and support exercise recovery.** Since carnitine occurs naturally in high levels in red meats and other animal products, vegetarians, in particular, may benefit from the use of carnitine nutritional supplements.